A Guide to Pinata Alcohol Inks

 Alcohol inks, like the name suggests, are an alcohol-based ink that is translucent, fast-drying and that can be used on various non-porous surfaces.
 They are available in a variety of colours and finishes and are great for creating incredible fluid forms.
 With a variety of techniques and tools, both stunning abstract artworks and realistic renditions of a variety of subjects can be achieved!

 These inks are indelible and not affected by water once dry.
-Pinata alcohol inks are cleaned up with alcohol and re-wet themselves which in turn allows the artist to create unique fluid effects.
+Piñata alcohol inks are cleaned up with alcohol and you are able to re-wet them with alcohol which in turn allows you to create some super unique fluid effects!

 Claro Extender